-Ice cream contains a lot of sugar, one of the foods most likely to be produced with slave labour.
+Ice cream contains a lot of sugar, and sugar is one of the foods most likely to be produced with slave labour.
 It also commonly includes cocoa or chocolate: as well as being at risk of slave labour, more than 20% of the world’s cocoa is grown by kids.

 To avoid supporting that when you buy ice cream, there is currently only one commercial option in New Zealand: Ben & Jerry’s.
-The whole Ben & Jerry’s range is Fairtrade certified (meaning not just the sugar and cocoa, but also the coffee, bananas and vanilla they use are Fairtrade), and they’ve got a bunch of other awesome
+Not only is the whole Ben & Jerry’s range is Fairtrade certified (meaning not just the sugar and cocoa, but also the coffee, bananas and vanilla they use are Fairtrade), they’ve recently committed to making sure all their cocoa farmers get a living income.
+They’ve got a bunch of other awesome values too!

-Ben & Jerry’s do 1 pint ice cream tubs in a wide range of flavours, including:
+Ben & Jerry’s do 458mL ice cream tubs in a wide range of flavours, including: